akeneo/pim-community-dev/TESTING.md

 Characteristics:

-- no mock
+- it has no mock (it tests the real classes)
-- may test several classes at the same time
+- it may test several classes at the same time
-- tests only services that perform I/O calls (like Doctrine repositories for instance)
+- it tests only services that perform I/O calls (like Doctrine repositories for instance)

 Tools: